digital-asset/daml/docs/source/daml/intro/13_Interfaces.rst

 There are a few things happening here:

 1. For each interface, you have defined a ``viewtype``.
 This is mandatory for all interfaces.
 All viewtypes must be serializable records.
+The viewtype abstracts the read side by providing a uniform way in which implementations of ``IAsset`` are represented on the Ledger API.
 This declaration means that the special ``view`` method, when applied to a value of this interface, will return the specified type (in this case ``VAsset``).
 This is the definition of ``VAsset``:

    .. literalinclude:: daml/daml-intro-13/daml/IAsset.daml
      :language: daml